 The meter-high sash windows overlook Antwerp's city centre.

 Clever partitions divide up the space to create cosy areas.
-A block of storage with plants on top creates a division between the main socialising space and a cosy snug area.
+A block of storage with house plants (opens in new tab) on top creates a division between the main socialising space and a cosy snug area.

 Next to it is a slatted wood screen that doubles as a bookcase, creating a cosy reading area.